zyl109/2019-spring-gt/README.md

 ## TODO - Your descriptions about solutions/algorithms/results

+### Abstrct
 Chinese postman problem is a problem about how to travel all edges and back to one start node in a graph.
 What I've done in this project is a bi-directional and no-weighted version.

+### Files
+1. main.cc: The main program
+2. graph: The demo graph in project slide
+3. plot.dot: The dot file of final result
+4. plot.png: The png file of final result